-The Cell housing must be installed vertically with the inlet and discharge plumbing positioned such that the water enters and exits the cell chamber at the lowest point of the vertical cell.
+The Cell housings must be installed vertically with the inlet and discharge plumbing positioned such that the water enters and exits the cell chamber at the lowest point of the vertical cell.
+Pool Lab cell housings are directional, so take note of the direction of flow label on the cell housing and ensure the cells are installed in the correct direction.